ssec-jhu/base-template/README.md

   #### with Python ecosystem:
   * Follow the above [Build with Python ecosystem instructions](#with-python-ecosystem).
-  * Run ``uvicorn package_name.app.main:app --host 0.0.0.0 --port", "8000``. _NOTE: This is just an example and is obviously application dependent._
+  * Run ``uv run uvicorn package_name.app.main:app --host 0.0.0.0 --port 8000``.
+    _NOTE: This is just an example and is obviously application dependent._

 ### Usage:
 To be completed by child repo.